-In the era of YouTube and podcasts, lots of people are passing themselves off as broadcast journalists.
+In the era of YouTube and podcasts, lots of people are passing themselves off as journalists.
 But there are certain traits that separate the pros from the amateurs — and Delaware State is an outstanding place to learn them.
-Our broadcast journalism students have access to state-of-the-art radio and television broadcasting facilities, as well as the digital multimedia technologies of the future.
+Our Convergence Journalism students have access to state-of-the-art radio and television broadcasting facilities, as well as the digital multimedia technologies of the future.

 Students graduate with job-ready skills, industry contacts, and a resume that reads like a pro's.

-Because they get so much hands-on experience, Broadcast Journalism majors cultivate various marketable, industry-specific skills.
+Because they get so much hands-on experience, Convergence Journalism majors cultivate various marketable, industry-specific skills.
 These include

 - news writing and editing

 - media research techniques

 - media law and ethics

 In response to the rising popularity and significance of online journalism, our program emphasizes the digital convergence of mass communications media, preparing students for the jobs of the future.
 Our graduates go on to careers in all aspects of convergence journalism, getting jobs as reporters, editors, production professionals, and front office managers.